Back to Health News & Stories

 Smoking: Since smoking reduces blood flow to the lower back, it can prevent disks in your back from receiving enough nutrients.
 Smoking also slows the healing process following an injury.

-Work factors: Of course, a job that requires lifting or pushing heavy objects—or subjects your spine to twisting—can lead to back pain.
-But so can office jobs, especially if you have poor posture while sitting at your desk or using a chair with inadequate back support.
+Work factors: Of course, a job that requires lifting or pushing heavy objects—or jobs which subject your spine to frequent twisting—can lead to back pain.
+But office jobs can do the same, especially if you have poor posture while sitting at your desk or using a chair with inadequate back support.

 Download the Virtua Health Guide to Back Pain or call 856-246-4272 to request a consultation with a Virtua back pain specialist.